tddg/ds5110-spring23/project.md

 Similar as Checkpoint #1.
 What's more, you must include primary results (e.g., small-scale measurement results, examples that your prototype can already handle, etc).
-Please format your checkpoint #2 report as a PDF file in Canvas.
 Please format your checkpoint #2 report using
 [Latex](https://www.latex-project.org/) and [this Latex template](https://github.com/tddg/ds5110_latex_template); submissions